-Recently opened in fall 2014, the newly established Ethelbert Cooper Gallery features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
+Opened in the fall of 2014, the Ethelbert Cooper Gallery features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
 It hosts a wide range of dynamic workshops, artist talks, symposia, lectures and performances that engage audiences with diverse art archives and cultural traditions from all over the world.

-The new gallery, designed by renowned architect and innovator David Adjaye, of Adjaye Associates, includes 2,300 square feet of exhibition space, and state-of-the-art auxiliary spaces for seminars, conferences, and educational programming.
-The gallery has been made possible by the generous support of Liberian entrepreneur and philanthropist, Ethelbert Cooper.
+Designed by renowned architect and innovator David Adjaye of Adjaye Associates, the Cooper Gallery includes 2,300 square feet of exhibition space and state-of-the-art auxiliary spaces for seminars, conferences, and educational programming.
+The gallery is made possible by the generous support of Liberian entrepreneur and philanthropist, Ethelbert Cooper.

 Elsewhere in his public life, Mr Cooper is a member of the Advisory Board of the Hutchins Center for African & African American Research at Harvard University, and he is a member of the President’s Council of International Advisors and of the renowned Sterling Fellows at Yale University.
-Also at Harvard, Mr Cooper has directly sponsored the creation of the Ethelbert Cooper Gallery of African & African American Art at the Hutchins Center.
-At Yale, he has personally endowed the Yale Africa scholarship fund for deserving African students, with an initial founding grant – more African students now attend Yale than ever in the University’s history.
+At Harvard, Mr Cooper has directly sponsored the creation of the Ethelbert Cooper Gallery of African & African American Art at the Hutchins Center.
+In 2015, he was awarded the prestigious WEB Du Bois Medal, Harvard's highest honor to individuals who have made exceptional contributions to the field of African and African American Studies.
+At Yale, Mr Cooper has personally endowed the Yale Africa scholarship fund for deserving African students, with an initial founding grant – more African students now attend Yale than ever in the University’s history.